 Please make sure you have checked your grammar and spelling before submitting.
 Articles that do not meet this requirement will not be published on YouWrite.

-A Goonersphere administrator will add a response at the bottom of your article so instant publishing is not possible however we aim to have all articles that meet the requirements of YouWrite up within 24 hours.
+A Goonersphere editor will add a response at the bottom of your article and we aim to have all articles that meet the requirements of YouWrite up within 24 hours.